darpan-97/autoOSINT/README.md

 # autoOSINT
-A bash script to automate sub domain enumeration,probe for working https servers and collect screenshots
+A bash script to automate sub domain enumeration, probe for working https servers and collect screenshots of pages.
 # TOOLS used :
 whois
 subfinder